 \subsection{Barely fractional strategies for metrical task systems}

-\textit{Barely Fractional Metrical Task System.} We now present a discretization of fractional metrical task systems.
-We shall define a $k$-barely fractional strategy $\bx(\cdot)$.
-The definitions are the same as in the fully fractional variant above, except that at all times, the distribution $\bx(t)\in \Pcal(\Xcal)$ is constrained to belong to the set $\Pcal_k(\Xcal)$ of distributions taking values in $\{0,1/k,\dots,1\}$ (see Notations).
-We now show that this formulation enjoys an equivalence with the barely random variant of metrical task systems, when the source of randomness is limited to $\Dcal = \Ucal(\{1,\dots,k\})$. \begin{proposition} For any $k$-barely fractional algorithm for metrical task system, there is a $k$-barely random algorithm that acheives the same cost, and reciprocally.
-The same hold from $k$-collective algorithms. \end{proposition} \begin{proof} We first observe the (direct) equivalence between $k$-barely random and $k$-collective strategies.
-Each individual in the team of $k$ agent of the collective strategy can decide to follow one of the $k$ realization of the random source $\br$ in the randomized strategy.
-Reciprocally, given a $k$-collective strategy, one can define a $k$-barely random strategy by using $\br\sim \Ucal(\{1,\dots,k\}$ to choose uniformly at random one member of the team.
-We note that the aforedefined barely random and collective strategies have the exact same costs.
+\textit{Barely Fractional Metrical Task System.} We now introduce a discretization of the fractional formulation of metrical task systems.
+This will define a $k$-barely fractional strategy $\bx(\cdot)$.
+The definitions are the same as in the fully fractional variant above, except that at all times, the distribution $\bx(t)\in \Pcal(\Xcal)$ is constrained to belong to the set $\Pcal_k(\Xcal)$ of distributions taking values in $\{0,1/k,\dots,1\}$ (see the notations section).
+We now show that this formulation enjoys an equivalence with the barely random variant of metrical task systems, when the source of randomness is limited to $\Dcal = \Ucal(\{1,\dots,k\})$. \begin{proposition} For any $k$-barely fractional strategy for metrical task system, there is a $k$-barely random algorithm that achieves the same cost, and reciprocally. \end{proposition} \begin{proof} We assume that we are given a $k$-barely random algorithm $\Acal$ and define as above the fractional strategy $\bx(\cdot)$ at time $t$ by $\forall \rho \in X: x_\rho(t) = \mathbb{P}_{\br}(\Acal(\bc(1),\dots,\bc(t),\br) = \rho)$.
+It remains true (see the argument of Section \ref{sec:frac}) that this fractional strategy has a smaller service and movement cost than the randomized algorithm.
+We also observe that since $\br \sim \Dcal=\Ucal(\{0,1/k,\dots,1\})$, we have $\bx(t)\in \Pcal_k(\Xcal)$.
+Therefore, $\bx(\cdot)$ is a valid $k$-barely fractional strategy with a smaller cost than $\Acal$.